Finding Lost Wells

 - Old photographs of the property.

-- Aerial photographs of property (may show windmills, well houses) - available at local Soil and Water Conservation District office or at MSR Maps.
+- Aerial photographs of property (may show windmills, well houses) - available at local Soil and Water Conservation District office or online at at: Minnesota Department of Natural Resources, Landview Maps; University of Minnesota, Minnesota Historical Aerial Photographs Online, from the John R. Borchert Map Library; and other online resources, for example, Google Maps and Bing Maps, etc.

 - County plat books (Minnesota History Center, Soil and Water Conservation Districts, County Recorders/Auditors).